fayfayMN/Burn-Care-Equity-Analysis-ROI/README.md

 ### 1. Referral Network Optimization
 **The Problem:** Burn care is highly specialized.
 Delays in transferring patients from general trauma centers to ABA-verified burn centers significantly increase mortality rates and healthcare costs.
-* **Our Analysis:** We modeled the **"Referral Gap"** by identifying Level 1–3 Trauma Centers that lack specialized burn capabilities, pinpointing exactly where the bottlenecks for acute injuries occur in the national pipeline.
+* **Our Analysis:** We modeled the **"Referral Gap"** by identifying the **498** Level 1–3 Trauma Centers that lack specialized burn capabilities, pinpointing exactly where the bottlenecks for acute injuries occur in the national pipeline.

 ### 2. Telemedicine Feasibility & ROI
 **The Problem:** Maintaining a full-scale burn center is not financially or operationally feasible for every region, yet specialized expertise is a universal requirement for patient survival.